Chronic Fatigue and Sleep Problems

 • become aware of negative thoughts about sleep that worsen sleep problems

-You can find a trained sleep therapist near your through the Society for Behavioral Sleep Medicine at behavioralsleep.org (click on provider search) or by phoning 859-312-8880.
-If none exists in your area, try these print and online resources:
+CBT-I is traditionally delivered by a licensed provider through one-on-one sessions.
+You can find a trained sleep therapist near your through the Society for Behavioral Sleep Medicine If there is no CBT-I specialists in your area, you can try these print and online resources:

 • Overcoming Insomnia, by Jack D. Edinger and Colleen E. Carney